 to use in the comfort of your own home.

-What does our Word Retrieval Exercise Video offer you?
+What does our Word Retrieval Exercise DVD offer you?

 - Reduced frustration every time you communicate!

 With this collection of highly effective word finding exercises, all you need is the desire to improve.

 The Word Retrieval Exercise Video is an

 affordable and effective solution that can make a significant difference in your

 loved one's life!